rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-06-penalty-summary.md

 The idea behind the penalty term is quite straightforward: more desirable models will be assigned a lower penalty in the cost function of statistical learning procedures; and vise versa for the less desirable ones .
 So the desirable models are more likely to be selected by the learning algorithm.

 What models are considered desirable?
-Among the thousands of predictors in high dimensional data, usually a few are relevant for analytical purposes and the rest are typically noise.
+Among the thousands of predictors in high dimensional data, usually only a few are relevant for analytical purposes and the rest are typically noise.
 A desirable model should include only the relevant predictors.
 Furthermore, for supervised learning, a desirable model should provide accurate and stable estimate for the effect of these predictors.

 Over past decades, many penalty terms have been discovered or designed to identify these desirable models.
 A few of them received more attention and are more commonly used: ridge, lasso, SCAD, adaptive lasso and elastic net.
 The original paper that introduce these penalty terms can be readily found with google.
 So I will not going to details.
 Instead, I create the following table to summarize the important properties of these penalty terms.